jsreport/jsreport-dotnet-aspnetcore/README.md

 ```
 You can reach bunch of other options for headers, footers or page layout on JsReportFeature().
 Note that the same way you can also produce excel files from html.
 See more information in the [documentation](https://jsreport.net/learn/dotnet-aspnetcore).

-### Generate a file
+### Use the service to generate a file

-In some cases, you may want more flexible way of handling the generated PDF data, such as sending the PDF file by email.
+In some cases, you may need a more flexible way of handling the generated PDF data, such as sending the PDF file by email.
-In order to generate dynamic PDF files as byte arrays, you may use the following.
+In order to generate dynamic PDF files as MemoryStream or byte arrays, you may use the following.

 1. Use the library to generate the PDF from a HTML string